Skip to Content Facebook Feature Image

 “It could result in a smaller coffee harvest," Serigati said.
 "Since the market tends to anticipate these movements, we’ve already seen the price of arabica coffee in New York and robusta (coffee) in Europe trading at higher levels.”

 Coffee prices haven’t reached the record highs the world saw in the late 1970s, after a severe frost wiped out 70% of Brazil’s coffee plants.
-But they have been soaring in recent years.
+But they have been soaring in recent years, and adjusted for inflation are at a 13-year high, according to the International Coffee Organization.

-In August, the International Coffee Organization’s Composite Indicator Price – which combines the price of several types of green coffee beans – averaged $2.38 per pound, up nearly 55% from the same month a year ago.
+In August, the organization's Composite Indicator Price – which combines the price of several types of green coffee beans – averaged $2.38 per pound, up nearly 55% from the same month a year ago.

 In part, prices are rising because of higher demand, particularly in Asia.
 But weather is also driving increases.
 Drought, frost and fire have damaged as much as one-fifth of arabica coffee producers’ growing areas in Brazil, said Billy Roberts, a senior economist for food and beverage at Colorado-based CoBank.